 23. The Bank Job (2008)

 Terry Leathers, a con man, is talked into robbing a bank based out in London.
 Inspired by true events, ‘The Bank Job’ comprises Terry and his team of cons who conspire and loot a bank based out in London’s Baker Street at the behest of a scheme of things he couldn’t refuse.
 As Terry and his team dig through a shop nearby to break into the vault and get to the safe deposit boxes, they come to know that everything was perpetrated by a spy agency to get to the deposit boxes, which are purportedly owned by a gangster named Michael X, who used to threaten the Government saying he’d expose compromising pictures of high-end politicians and celebrities.
 Terry is then stuck between a rock and a hard place, with both the gangster as well as the Government agencies after him.
 ‘The Bank Job’ is definitely an entertaining watch.

 22. The Italian Job (1969)

-At no.7, we have the British comedy caper ‘The Italian Job’, which was a film way ahead of its era.
+Next, we have the British comedy caper ‘The Italian Job’, which was a film way ahead of its era.
 Directed by Peter Collinson and starring Michael Caine in the lead, the film weaves an intricate but humorous storyline about a cockney gangster, Charlie Croker, who is ready to perform a heist in Italy, from the idea of a dead friend.
 He attempts the heist, after recruiting some members to pull it off.
 Along with showing an elaborate heist scene, the film also involves near-to-perfect acting by the whole crew and some humorous elements here and there, which sets it apart from all other films.

 Read More: Best Mind Control Movies of All Time